Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 A Personal Story

 There were attempts by the cemetery at self-policing.
-In 2023, a man provided the Friends of Mount Moriah have heard from children of former employees who shared what life was like when they were there.
-One said his father, Al, answered an ad for a night watchman in 1958.
+In 2023, the Friends of Mount Moriah heard from children of former employees who shared what life was like when they were there.
+One man said his father, Al, answered an ad for a night watchman in 1958.
 The perk was that his family could live rent-free in the apartment above the office, so he and his wife and son moved in.
 He drove around the grounds in a pick-up truck and chased many juveniles away but never had to fire his gun.

 In the late 1960s the grounds foreman left so Al took on his duties.
 It was frustrating, his son said, because groundskeepers wouldn’t always show up for work.
 Then the state discovered the cemetery wasn’t paying minimum wage.